President's Challenge

-President's Challenge is an annual campaign supported by the kindness and generosity of people from all walks of life, regardless of culture, religion or family background, to help those less fortunate — specifically for the beneficiaries that are annually selected by the President’s Office.
-It was established by President S. R. Nathan in 2000 and continued by his successors President Tony Tan and incumbent President Halimah Yacob.
+President's Challenge is an annual campaign in Singapore supported by the kindness and generosity of people from all walks of life, regardless of culture, religion or family background, to help those less fortunate — specifically for the beneficiaries that are annually selected by the President's Office.
+It was established by President S. R. Nathan in 2000 and continued by his successors President Tony Tan, Halimah Yacob and incumbent President Tharman Shanmugaratnam.

 Many partners of the President's Challenge come from schools, private organisations, ministries and government bodies.
 The Challenge has raised over $170 million and rallied over 87,000 volunteers since its establishment in 2000.

 Overview

 Before the establishment of President's Challenge, there were several charity projects under the President S. R. Nathan's name.
 In 2000, President S R Nathan initiated the consolidation of all these events under a single umbrella of President's Challenge so that it will be a single platform for different sectors e.g. corporations, schools and individuals to engage with charity.
 President's Challenge was founded on President S. R. Nathan's vision of Singapore being a compassionate nation whereby Singaporeans will be conscious of the less fortunate around them and graciously help them through volunteering and any other way possible.

-A similar charity event, the President's Star Charity was initiated by President Ong Teng Cheong.
+A similar charity event, the President’s Challenge Night (known as President's Star Charity till 2023) was initiated by President Ong Teng Cheong.